Licentiate (degree): Nicaragua

 In Nicaragua, a Licenciatura is awarded to students after undergraduate studies ranging between four and six years.
 Students are required to write a thesis if studying in the liberal arts, law or science in order to graduate.
-Students in engineering typically complete modulos, which are additional post-degree requirements before graduating.
-Additionally, there are Nicaraguan universities that require an internship (internado or pasantia) prior to graduation.
+Students in engineering typically complete módulos, which are additional post-degree requirements before graduating.
+Additionally, there are Nicaraguan universities that require an internship (internado or pasantía) prior to graduation.
 The Licenciatura is the degree that segues candidates into both masters and/or PhD programs.

 Panama

-This degree is awarded upon completion of four years of study in a specific field of study – e.g., Licenciatura de Docencia en ingles (Licentiate in Teaching of English), and qualifies the recipient to pursue a master's degree.
-In order to be able to teach at university level, the recipient of a licentiate must complete the Posgrado de Docencia Superior (Postgraduate of Tertiary Education), that may be obtained before or after a master's degree.
+This degree is awarded upon completion of four years of study in a specific field of study – e.g., Licenciatura de Docencia en inglés (Licentiate in Teaching of English), and qualifies the recipient to pursue a master's degree, or teach at a high school or middle school level with additional training.
+In order to be able to teach at university level, the recipient of a licentiate must complete the Posgrado de Docencia Superior (Postgraduate of Tertiary Education), which may be obtained before or after a master's degree.